 - The clogging of public drainage by the dumping of brewery waste creating a hazardous cesspool for various infectious diseases such typhoid and encephalitis.

 - The dumping of factory wastage such plastic, broken glasses and containers within the village community.

-- The stench produced by the acidic yeast in the neighbouring village.
+- The stench produced by the acidic yeast in the neighboring village.
 The dumping of it into a tributary of the Narayani, contaminating the river.

-- The immense sound pollution from operating generators, disrupting life of the neighbourhood families.
+- The immense sound pollution from operating generators, disrupting life of the neighborhood families

 After signing a common accord, the brewery agreed to deal with the various issues within a given period of time.
 To date only a minority of the issues have party been dealt with, while major concerns such as the air pollution and water contamination has worsened, further endangering the already vulnerable village community and environment in Pitaunji.